2010 University of Alabama in Huntsville shooting: Brother's shooting

-In 1986, at age 21, Bishop fatally shot her 18-year-old brother Seth at their home in Braintree, Massachusetts.
+On December 9, 1986, Bishop, then 21 years old, fatally shot her 18-year-old brother Seth at their home in Braintree, Massachusetts.
 She fired two shots from a 12-gauge pump-action shotgun (one into her bedroom wall and one into Seth's chest).
 Later, she pointed the gun at a moving vehicle on the adjacent road and tried to get into the vehicle.

 Bishop and her mother told police the shooting had been an accident.
 Police found a live round in the gun's chamber, meaning that Bishop must have racked its slide after shooting her brother.
 After a brief inquiry into the incident by the Massachusetts State Police in 1986 (reported in 1987), they repeated the Braintree police department's initial assessment that the shooting was accidental.
-Norfolk County District Attorney Bill Delahunt, later elected to the U.S. House of Representatives, did not file charges.
+Then-Norfolk County District Attorney Bill Delahunt, later elected to the U.S. House of Representatives, did not file charges.
 Detailed records of the shooting had disappeared by 1988.
 Braintree police chief Paul Frazier said on February 13, 2010, "The report's gone, removed from the files."

 After speaking with officers involved with the case in 1986, Frazier called the "accident" description inaccurate.
-He and others said that then-chief John Polio had ordered Bishop released to her mother Judy, who was allegedly a political supporter of the chief as a member of the Braintree town council.
+He and others said that then-chief John Polio had ordered Bishop released to her mother Judy, who was allegedly a political supporter of the chief as a member of the Braintree town meeting.
 They said that Bishop had demanded to meet with Polio personally after the arrest instead of being charged for the shooting.
 Frazier was not on duty during the incident but recalled "how frustrated the members of the department were over the release" of Bishop.

-Other officers, Frazier said, believed that Polio had "fix[ed] a murder," resulting in what he described as "a miscarriage of justice.
+Other officers, Frazier said, believed that Polio had "fix[ed] a murder", resulting in what he described as "a miscarriage of justice.
 Just because it was a friend of his."
-The now-retired Polio denied that there had been a cover-up.
+The retired Polio denied that there had been a cover-up.
 Frazier's 2010 account and the 1987 Massachusetts State Police report differ in several key details, including whether Bishop had been arguing with her brother or with her father before the shooting.